-A money transfer card enables you to borrow money from your credit card, and transfer it as cash straight into your bank account.
-Typically, you'll be charged a money transfer fee, which ranges between 3% and 5% of the transferred amount.
+A money transfer card allows you to borrow money from your credit card and transfer it directly into your bank account.
+Typically, there is a fee for this service, usually between 3% and 5% of the amount transferred.

 The transfer takes place after you ask your provider to transfer the money into an account of your choosing.